Submillimeter radiation as the thermal component of the Neupert Effect: Introduction

 \section{Introduction}

-The different time evolution of hard X-rays (HXR) and soft X-rays (SXR) during impulsive bursts is known since the OSO-1 observations \citep{White:1964}.
-Moreover, OSO-1 data also showed that microwaves (MW) and HXR are time coincident during the impulsive bursts \citep{Frost:1964}, lending to support their close origin.
-It was \citet{Neupert:1968} who noted for the first time that the SXR flux is better correlated with the time integrated flux density (fluence) at the MW frequency $\nu=2.695$~GHz, i.e.
+The different temporal evolution of hard X-rays (HXR) and soft X-rays (SXR) during impulsive bursts is known since the \textit{Orbiting Solar Observatory}-1 (OSO-1) observations \citep{White:1964}.
+Moreover, OSO-1 data also showed that microwaves (MW) and HXR are time coincident during the impulsive bursts \citep{Frost:1964}, lending support to their close origin.
+It was \citet{Neupert:1968} who noted for the first time that the SXR flux is better correlated with the time-integrated flux density (fluence) at the MW frequency $\nu=2.695$\,GHz, \ie

-where $F_{SXR}$ is the SXR flux and $F_{MW}$ is the MW flux density.
-This relation holds until $F_{SXR}$ reaches its maximum flux, which should be coincident with the end of the MW emission.
+where $F_\mathrm{SXR}$ is the SXR flux and $F_\mathrm{MW}$ is the MW flux density.
+This relation holds until $F_\mathrm{SXR}$ reaches its maximum flux, which should be coincident with the end of the MW emission.
 A similar relation is observed between HXR and SXR \citep{Hudson:1991}.
-This observational fact was interpreted as the atmosphere response to the heating produced by the energetic particles when they precipitate into the lower and denser layers: energetic electrons spiraling within the magnetic fields produce synchrotron radiation observed at MW, while the HXR is non-thermal bremsstrahlung produced by Coulomb collisions, transferring energy to the plasma that expands and emits thermal bremsstrahlung observed at SXR, phenomenon also known as chromospheric evaporation \citep{Neupert:1968,HudsonOhki:1972,Antonuccietal:1984}.
-Reciprocally, equation (\ref{eq:neupert}) can be written in terms of the SXR time derivative \citep{Hudson:1991}:
+This observational fact was interpreted as the atmospheric response to the heating produced by the energetic particles when they precipitate into the lower and denser layers: energetic electrons spiraling within the magnetic fields produce synchrotron radiation observed at MW, while the HXR is non-thermal bremsstrahlung produced by Coulomb collisions, transferring energy to the plasma that expands and emits thermal bremsstrahlung observed at SXR: a phenomenon also known as chromospheric evaporation \citep{Neupert:1968,HudsonOhki:1972,Antonuccietal:1984}.
+Conversely, Equation \ref{eq:neupert} can be written in terms of the SXR time derivative \citep{Hudson:1991}:

-Equations (\ref{eq:neupert}) and (\ref{eq:neupertD}) are the mathematical representation of the Neupert effect.
-Statistical analysis of SXR and HXR data show that in around half of the bursts the effect is present, that means that for around 50\% of the cases, there is evidence for a more complex heating mechanism than only electron-beam-driven \citep{Veronigetal:2002}.
-Furthermore, \citet{McAteerBloomfield:2013} analyzed the energy band pairs for which the Neupert effect is better observed, concluding that the best agreement is between the bands 12-25 keV (SXR) and 100-300 keV (HXR).
+Equations \ref{eq:neupert} and \ref{eq:neupertD} are the mathematical representation of the Neupert effect.
+Statistical analysis of SXR and HXR data show that in around half of the bursts the effect is present, which means that for around 50\,\% of the cases, there is evidence for a more complex heating mechanism than only electron-beam-driven \citep{Veronigetal:2002}.
+Furthermore, \citet{McAteerBloomfield:2013} analyzed the energy band pairs for which the Neupert effect is better observed, concluding that the best agreement is between the bands 12--25\,keV (SXR) and 100--300\,keV (HXR).